moxious/covid19-graph/README.md

 # COVID-19 Graph

-Using a forked copy of Johns Hopkins data to load trends on COVID-19 infections into Neo4j
+Using a forked copy of Johns Hopkins data to load trends on COVID-19 infections into Neo4j.

+This repo contains cypher scripts and shell scripts to import the data into Neo4j, which is a very small dataset at this point.

+The original forked JHU data in raw CSV form [can be found here](https://github.com/moxious/COVID-19/)

 ## Usage